Smoothed Analysis of Learning from Positive Samples: Abstract

-\item \textbf{Estimation in the presence of unknown truncation}, where we give the first polynomial sample and time algorithm for estimating the parameters of an exponential family distribution from samples truncated to an unknown set $S^\star$ that is approximable by polynomials in $\nL_1$-norm.
-This improves the algorithm by Lee, Mehrotra, and Zampetakis (FOCS'24) that requires approximation in $\nL_2$-norm -- a significantly stronger condition. \item \textbf{Detecting truncation}, where we present the first algorithm for detecting whether given samples have been truncated (or not) for a broad class of distributions, including non-product distributions.
-This improves upon the algorithm by De, Li, Nadimpalli, and Servedio (STOC'24), which was limited to product distributions. \end{enumerate}
+\blfootnote{{Accepted for presentation at the 58th ACM Symposium on Theory of Computing (STOC), 2026}} Our results also imply faster or more general algorithms for the following problems: \begin{enumerate}[leftmargin=5mm] \item \textbf{Estimation under unknown truncation,} where we give the first polynomial sample and time algorithm for estimating the parameters of an exponential family distribution from samples truncated to an unknown set $S^\star$ that is approximable by non-negativepolynomials in $L_1$-norm.
+This improves upon \cite[FOCS]{Kontonis2019EfficientTS} \cite[FOCS]{lee2024unknown}, which required strong approximation with respect to $L_2$. \item \textbf{Truncation detection,} where we present the first algorithm for detecting whether given samples have been truncated (or not) for a broad class of distributions, including non-product distributions.
+This improves upon \cite[STOC]{de2024detecting} who were limited to product distributions. \item \textbf{Learning with a list of reference distributions,} as a corollary of our main result on smoothed analysis.
+We obtain analogous sample and computational complexity results in the more general setting where we do not have access to (samples from) a reference distribution $\cD$ but rather only have access to samples from a list of $O(1)$ distributions one of which witnesses the smoothness of $\cDtrue$.
+This naturally arises if list-decoding algorithms are used to learn samplers for $\cDtrue$ from corrupted data. \end{enumerate}

 \pagenumbering{arabic}